 Night Hike: 1-2 hours.
 Take a guided hike through the rainforest after dark to catch a glimpse of the many nocturnal animals that you oftentimes don’t see during the daylight hours.
 Guide necessary.
 Easy.

 La Cangreja National Park to Rancho Mastatal: 5 hours.
 Hike from La Cangreja National Park to Rancho Mastatal (or vice versa).
 Experience primary and secondary tropical forests, beautiful rivers, great swimming holes and wildlife.
 Three stream crossings.
 Guide necessary.
 Moderate.

 Rancho Mastatal Circuit: 3 hours.
 Hike Rancho Mastatal’s 7-kilometer circuit.
 Mountain views, primary and secondary forests, river, waterfalls, swimming holes and wildlife.
 Two stream crossings.
+Guide necessary.
 Moderate.